victoryosiobe/peekabooo/README.md

 ## 🚀 Deployed on Vercel?!

-It's built to play nice with Vercel, using the `puppeteer-core` package, and `@sparticuz/chromium` package for chromium, as vercel doesn't come with chromium pre-installed.
+It's built to play nice with Vercel, using the `puppeteer` packages, and `@sparticuz/chromium` package for chromium, as vercel doesn't come with chromium pre-installed.

 ---